Top 10 Google Analytics 4 Migration Mistakes to Avoid | GA4 Guide

 As you may already know, GA4 doesn’t have the most user-friendly interface.
 And during the migration, people are bound to make mistakes due to this.
 These are things to look out for when setting up GA4.
 The villains to the superhero.
 The ‘bad guys’.

-So let’s take a look at the top 10 GA4 migration mistakes to avoid.
+So let’s take a look at the top 10 GA4 problems to avoid during a migration.
 That way you can stop the bad guys before they cause you upset later down the line.

 There is a button in GA4 that converts your GA3 events into GA4 events.
 See below.